Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Real data analysis

 The results of the point estimate and credible interval are shown in Figure \ref{munich_plot}.
 The frequentist smoothing spline method is denoted by ``Spline" in Figure \ref{munich_plot}.
-The CVB-HS and Spline methods give comparable baseline estimates, while the MCMC-HS method provides slightly smoother point estimates than the other two methods, especially for the large floor size.
+The CVB-HS and Spline methods gave comparable baseline estimates, while the MCMC-HS method provided slightly smoother point estimates than the other two methods, especially for the large floor size.
 These decreasing trends mean that the houses with small floor sizes have a greater effect on their rent.
 Such a trend was also observed in the Bayesian mean trend filtering by \cite{faulkner2018locally}.
 Compared with the MCMC-HS, the CVB-HS method has a wider length of 95\% credible intervals for large values of floor size.
-The phenomenon seems to be reasonable because the data are less in such regions.
-In addition, two Bayesian methods provide the almost same results for the center quantile levels such as 30\%, 50\%, and 70\%, while the credible intervals of CVB-HS are wider than those of MCMC-HS especially for extremal quantile levels such as 90\% and 10\% (see also Table \ref{realdata_table_AL}).
-It indicates that the MCMC-HS method possibly underestimates extremal quantile regions.
-We again computed the effective sample size per unit time of the proposed algorithm and MCMC, where the results are given in Table~\ref{realdata_table_ESS}.
-From the results, we can conclude that the proposed algorithm performs better than the MCMC for this application, in terms not only of the quality of inference but also of computational efficiency.
+The phenomenon appears to be reasonable because the data are less in such regions.
+Additionally, two Bayesian methods provided almost the same results for the center quantile levels such as 30\%, 50\%, and 70\%, while the credible intervals of CVB-HS were wider than those of the MCMC-HS especially for extremal quantile levels such as 90\% and 10\% (see also Table \ref{realdata_table_AL}).
+This indicates that the MCMC-HS method possibly underestimated extremal quantile regions.
+We again computed the effective sample size per unit time of the proposed algorithm and the MCMC, and the results are given in Table~\ref{realdata_table_ESS}.
+From the results, we concluded that the proposed algorithm performs better than the MCMC for this application, in terms, not only of the quality of inference, but also of computational efficiency.